 If you’ve been involved in a traumatic event like a car accident, it’s normal to feel affected by it for some time afterwards.
 For most people, these feelings of upset and confusion go away on their own.
 But if you find that the psychological repercussions of your accident are affecting your ability to function, then you should speak to your doctor.

 How much compensation will I get for PTSD after a car accident in the UK?

-There’s no one answer to the question “how much compensation will I get for PTSD after a car accident” as different people suffer from a car crash’s psychological effects in different ways.
+There’s no one answer to the question “how much compensation for PTSD after a car accident” as different people suffer from a car crash’s psychological effects in different ways.
 Less severe PTSD, where after one or two years only minor symptoms remain, can be valued between £3,710 to £7,680.
 Severe PTSD, which negatively affects all areas of your life and stops you from working, could be valued at up to £94,470.
-Remember, your claim will also include special damages.
+Remember, your claim can also include special damages.
 These can cover any time off work or treatments you’ve had to pay for and can affect the value of your claim.

 How long could PTSD last?

 This is a difficult question to answer.
 For some, PTSD may not last too long and they may experience a good degree of recovery.
-For others the effects could last for years or may affect someone for their entire life-time.
+For others, the effects could last for years or may affect someone for their entire lifetime.

 How is PTSD treated?

 There are various and different treatments available for PTSD.
 The main treatments options used by the NHS are medication and psychological therapies.
 Your doctor will be able to advise you as to how best to treat your PTSD after a car accident.